What is the purpose of the 1098-T tax form?

 Qualified expenses include tuition and certain fees defined by law.
 It does not include room, board, insurance, travel, parking or any other personal, family or living expenses.
 For information about qualified educational expenses, click here.

-Why do my payments for year not match my records?
-Why are my spring 2021 payments not reported?
+Why do my payments for the year not match my records?
+Why are my spring 2022 payments not reported?

 Prior to 2018, WFU reported the amount of tuition and qualified expenses billed in Box 2.
 Beginning in 2018, WFU reported payments made for qualified tuition and expenses in Box 1.
 This is based on a calendar year (January 1 – December 31), and not an academic year.